ShearHost/mercuryprojects/journal/status.md

   (The publish date will not change upon a new status update.)

 ---

-This status page provides real-time deployment statistics, site frontend and backend status, and Project Management and Deployment statistics.
+{{% tip "What is this page?" %}} This status page provides real-time deployment statistics, site frontend and backend status, and Project Management and Deployment statistics. {{% /tip %}}

-**Things to know:**

-**-** The date of this page will not change upon a status update.
-This page is updated in real-time.
-**-** This page is automatically updated once a new project is created.

 ***